Botanical Name: Magnolia virginiana

 - Spring Spring

 - Bark Bark

 - Flower Flower

 Notable Feature: Deliciously fragrant.
 The leaves twist and glimmer in the wind showing off their silvery white sheen.
 The bark is smooth, reddish brown to gray and often mottled.

 Habit: A small tree, typically not over 20 feet in height and multistemmed; habit is loose, open, and upright.
 Capable of growing up to 60 feet in the South.
 It is deciduous in the Delaware Valley and evergreen to semi-evergreen in the South.

 Flower: In late spring creamy white flowers appear, 2 to 3” in diameter, with a mild lemony scent.
-The tree may continue to flower into September.
-Flowers are perfect (bisexual).
+The tree may continue to flower sporadically into September.